 The SUSL/C course attribute will be awarded to courses integrating key sustainability concepts.

 Sustainability course attributes are applied to courses that integrate fundamental concepts of sustainability including equity, economy, and environment.
+Courses from across campus have Sustainability-Limited and Sustainability-Complete attributes.

 Why get a course attribute?